Canada gains surprise 35,200 jobs in December, unemployment rate falls to 5.6%

-OTTAWA (Reuters) - The Canadian job market gained a higher-than-expected 35,200 net jobs in December, entirely in full-time positions, while the unemployment rate fell to 5.6%, official data showed on Friday.
+OTTAWA (Reuters) - Canada gained a higher-than-expected 35,200 net jobs in December, entirely in full-time positions, while the unemployment rate fell to 5.6%, official data showed on Friday, figures that could ease some concerns about the strength of the Canadian economy.

 Analysts in a Reuters poll had forecast a gain of 25,000 jobs in December and an unemployment rate of 5.8%.
 Wages for permanent employees rose by 3.8%, Statistics Canada said, lower than the 4.4% gain seen in each of the previous two months.